Will the Cavaliers cover the spread vs. the Warriors? Promo Codes, Betting Trends, Records ATS

 Cavaliers Betting Records & Stats

-- Cleveland and its opponents have gone over 224.5 combined points in three of six games this season.
+- Cleveland has played four games this season that finished with a combined score higher than 223.5 points.

-- Cleveland has had an average of 216.5 points in its games this season, 8.0 fewer than this matchup's total.
+- Cleveland has a 220.8-point average over/under in its matchups this season, 2.7 fewer points than this game's point total.

-- Cleveland has won one of the three games it has played as the favorite this season.
+- The Cavaliers have been victorious in one of the three contests they have been chosen as underdogs in this season.

-- This season, Cleveland has won one of its three games when favored by at least -120 on the moneyline.
+- This season, Cleveland has won one of its two games when it is the underdog by at least +135 on the moneyline.

-- The implied probability of a win from the Cavaliers, based on the moneyline, is 54.5%.
+- The moneyline set for this matchup implies Cleveland has a 42.6% chance of coming away with a victory in the contest.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!